hdShang/arxiv-daily/docs/cs-LG/2025-06-13/papers/250611465v1-rollingq-reviving-the-cooperation-dynamics-in-multimodal-transformer.md

 ---
 layout: default
-title: RollingQ: Reviving the Cooperation Dynamics in Multimodal Transformer
+title: "RollingQ: Reviving the Cooperation Dynamics in Multimodal Transformer"
 ---

 # RollingQ: Reviving the Cooperation Dynamics in Multimodal Transformer